charichard09/Factory.Solutions/README.md

 ## Description

-_This web application adds hair stylist employees and their specialties to a database through a form.
-It then allows adding clients through a form to each stylist and saving the information to a database.
-By clicking on the Stylists or Clients links on the header, a user can view all added Stylists and Clients.
-A user can also search for a stylist through the search bar on the home page._
+_This web application gives CRUD functionality to both employees and machines while updating to a database.
+It will then display all employees and machines on the homepage.
+It can also assign _
+_each employee a machine and a machine an employee through a many to many relationship._

 ## Setup/Installation Requirements